 Jorja Kennedy, Donegal, Sport with Business student

-"This course has the perfect mix of sports and business.
+"This degree has the perfect mix of sports and business.
 Perhaps the biggest surprise for me was variety within the course- whether you’re out in the sea, in the gym or in a classroom, you’re always learning something new and usually something that peaks your interest.
-I was always under the impression that studying at 3rd level had to be boring, but this course is far from that to say the least! "
+I was always under the impression that studying at third level had to be boring, but this degree is far from that to say the least! "